vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 In addition we have the following specific to our Flings:

 - One virtual machine ([Uhura](https://memory-alpha.fandom.com/wiki/Nyota_Uhura)) with 2 vCPU and 2 GB of memory.
+- One virtual machine ([Daystrom](https://memory-alpha.fandom.com/wiki/Richard_Daystrom)), with 1 vCPU and 1 GB of memory.
+This machine runs Rocky Linux 9, differing from the rest of the fleet.
 - MySQL running on one managed instance ([McCoy](https://memory-alpha.fandom.com/wiki/Leonard_McCoy)) with 1 vCPU and 1 GB of memory.

 ### WriteFreely